 Compliance / Estate Processing

-When a Kraken account holder passes away, the next step depends on how the investment accounts were set up.
+When a Kraken account holder passes away, the next step depends on how the accounts were set up.
 Accounts with beneficiary designations or trust ownership transfer outside of probate.
 Accounts titled solely in the deceased's name require the estate's legal representative to work with Kraken's Compliance / Estate Processing to access and distribute the funds.

 The claim process begins with a phone call to the institution.
 Have the account holder's full name, account numbers, and a certified death certificate available when making initial contact.